danielcorin/blog/content/posts/2024/evals-unit-testing-for-lms.md

 ## Using a model to evaluate a model response?

-Some folks are going further, using the model to validate it's own outputs in the same completion (by prompt the model to explain itself or refine an initial response) or separate calls where the model takes a previous model output in as part of its prompt then generates a new completion.
+Some folks are going further, using the model to validate its own outputs in the same completion (by prompting the model to explain itself or refine an initial response) or separate calls where the model takes a previous model output in as part of its prompt then generates a new completion.
 A couple of places I've noticed this approach being used are to try and detect hallucinations or